lizmat/App-Rak/README.md

 ### contains

-If `type=contains` is specified, then a pattern will be interpreted as a literal string, while honouring any `--smartcase`, `--ignorecase` and `--ignoremark` specifications.
+If `type=contains` is specified, then a pattern will be interpreted as a literal string, while honouring any `--smartcase`, `--smartmark`, `--ignorecase` and `--ignoremark` specifications.

 ### words

-If `type=words` is specified, then a pattern will be interpreted as a literal string that should be bounded by word boundares at both ends, while honouring any `--smartcase`, `--ignorecase` and `--ignoremark` specifications.
+If `type=words` is specified, then a pattern will be interpreted as a literal string that should be bounded by word boundares at both ends, while honouring any `--smartcase`, `--smartmark`, `--ignorecase` and `--ignoremark` specifications.

 ### starts-with

-If `type=starts-with` is specified, then a pattern will be interpreted as a literal string that should occur at the **start** of a line, while honouring any `--smartcase`, `--ignorecase` and `--ignoremark` specifications.
+If `type=starts-with` is specified, then a pattern will be interpreted as a literal string that should occur at the **start** of a line, while honouring any `--smartcase`, `--smartmark`, `--ignorecase` and `--ignoremark` specifications.

 ### ends-with

-If `type=ends-with` is specified, then a pattern will be interpreted as a literal string that should occur at the **end** of a line, while honouring any `--smartcase`, `--ignorecase` and `--ignoremark` specifications.
+If `type=ends-with` is specified, then a pattern will be interpreted as a literal string that should occur at the **end** of a line, while honouring any `--smartcase`, `--smartmark`, `--ignorecase` and `--ignoremark` specifications.

 ### equal

-If `type=equal` is specified, then a pattern will be interpreted as a literal string that should be **equal** to the line, while honouring any `--smartcase`, `--ignorecase` and `--ignoremark` specifications.
+If `type=equal` is specified, then a pattern will be interpreted as a literal string that should be **equal** to the line, while honouring any `--smartcase`, `--smartmark`, `--ignorecase` and `--ignoremark` specifications.

 --trim
 ------